JoseThen/comment-pr/README.md

-# PR Comment javascript action
+# Comment on PR javascript action

 This action can be used to post a dynamic comment on a github PR